-Instant pot mung beans curry using dry whole green mung beans (green moong dal), tomatoes and spices is very delicious, quick and super easy to make with very minimal efforts.Though this is a delicious vegetarian/vegan curry made using whole green moong dal, you can easily turn this into delicious mung bean soup or stew by adding more liquids like coconut milk or vegetable broth.
+Instant pot mung bean curry using dry whole green mung beans (green moong dal), tomatoes and spices is very delicious, quick and super easy to make with very minimal efforts.This vegetarian & vegan Indian style green moong dal curry is best enjoyed with a bowl of rice, but you can also enjoy this as a delicious & nutritious mung bean soup or stew by making minor variations.

 Different kinds of dal recipes are very popular in India and this kind of whole green moong dal is used in a variety of dishes including dal curry, soup, stew, salads etc.

 To know about cooking mung beans in detail, see my blog post on how to cook mung beans without soaking here.

 This is also known as cherupayar curry, pachai payaru curry etc in South India which is often served with rice or other dishes.